image

 The Gem of the Dark Peak

-Particularly popular with lovers of outdoor activities.
-It’s a great base for exploring Stanage Edge, a gritstone escarpment just north of the village that stretches for almost 4 miles and is famous as a location for climbing.
+Particularly loved by outdoor enthusiasts, it’s a great base for exploring Stanage Edge, a gritstone escarpment just north of the village that stretches for almost 4 miles and is famous as a location for climbing.
 The many moorland and fell trails that start from the edge of the village also offer wonderful routes for running, cycling and hiking.

 Hathersage